quency711/fetchReward_Exercise/README.md

 ## Files

 ```
+├── Dockerfile
 ├── README.md
-├── Dockerfile
-├── stopwords.txt
 ├── functions.py
 ├── main.py
+├── requirements.txt
-└── requirements.txt
+└── stopwords.txt
 ```

 ## What each file represents

 1. Dockerfile : used to build docker image
-2. stopwords.txt : used to remove stopwords in the sentences, the function provides the option to remove stopwords or not
+2. stopwords.txt : used to remove the stopwords in the sentences, the function provides the option to use stopwords or not
 3. functions.py - functions used to calculate similarity between two texts
 4. main.py - used to run fastapi
 6. requirements.txt - contains required packges for model and application

+## Answers
+1. Do you count punctuation or only words?
+   No, the punctuations are excluded.
+2. Which words should matter in the similarity comparison?
+   All the words exclude stopwords are important.
+3. Do you care about the ordering of words?
+  Yes, the ordering is important in this model.
+4. What metric do you use to assign a numerical value to the similarity?
+  The function calculated the cosine distance between two texts.
+5. What type of data structures should be used?
+(Hint: Dictionaries and lists are particularly helpful data structures that can be leveraged to calculate the similarity of two pieces of text.)
+   Dictionaries are primarily used.
+I used dictionary to get verctor values of the text after converting it to n-gram bag.

 ## How to run it
 ### Run the application through Docker